 - Hands: You want everyone to take action to get things done.

-Strategy communication is crucial to strategy execution success.
-Communication of the strategy and its execution is an essential, ongoing component of your implementation efforts.
+Strategy communication is crucial to strategy implementation success.
+Communication of the business strategy and its execution is an essential, ongoing component of your strategy implementation efforts.
 And although some elements might seem trivial and simplistic on the surface as everyone can communicate to some degree, the reality shows that it demands substantial skill and knowledge to communicate the relevant information to the desired person that results in the required action.

 So the question isn’t so much if you communicated but how well.